Configure Winlogbeat

 edit

 This selects the event log reader implementation that is used to read events from the Windows APIs.
-You should only set this option when testing experimental features.
-When the value is set to wineventlog-experimental Winlogbeat will replace the default event log reader with the experimental implementation.
-We are evaluating this implementation to see if it can provide increased performance and reduce CPU usage.
+When the value is set to wineventlog-raw Winlogbeat will replace the default XML event log reader with a more performant implementation.
 This option is only available on operating systems supporting the Windows Event Log API (Microsoft Windows Vista and newer).

 winlogbeat.event_logs: